Summer Camp 2014

 Trailblazers II 2017

 History of Trinity Lutheran Church

-Trinity Lutheran Church on Petit Jean Mountain is one of the oldest Lutheran churches in Arkansas.
-The Little Rock and Fort Smith Railway granted 20 acres of land for the church and cemetery in the late 19th century.
+Trinity Chapel on Petit Jean Mountain is one of the oldest Lutheran church buildings in Arkansas.
+The Little Rock and Fort Smith Railway granted 20 acres of land for the congregation of Trinity German Lutheran Church and cemetery in the late 19th century.
 Church members built the simple, white-frame church with its steep-pitched roof immediately after the congregation organized in 1886.
 Both the exterior and the interior, which features the original hand-planed pews, is little changed from its original construction.

-The church sits at the site of the former community of Wittenberg, where German immigrants settled in the late 19th century atop Petit Jean Mountain.
-The church is all that remains of Wittenburg.
+The chapel sits at the site of the former community of Wittenberg, where German immigrants settled in the late 19th century atop Petit Jean Mountain.
+The chapel is all that remains of Wittenburg.

-The church was listed on the National Register of Historic Places in 1977.
+The chapel was listed on the National Register of Historic Places in 1977.

-In 2015 and again in 2017 the camp received grants from the Arkansas Historical Preservation Program to repair and restore the church building.
+In 2015 and again in 2017 the Camp Trinity received grants from the Arkansas Historical Preservation Program to repair and restore the church building.
 Through the grants and private donations, restoration was completed in 2018.